rohanasif/capstone/README.md

-# Weather-Journal App Project

-## Instructions
-This app uses the openweathermap api version 3.0.
-The latest version requires to get the latitude and longitude by submitting the zip code.
-The retrieved latitude and longitude can then be used to fetch the weather data for that location.
+This app uses three apis to fetch data about travel destinations.

+Just use "npm run build-prod" to create the project files and then "npm run start" to start in the browser.